Josiah T. Settle: Washington, DC and Mississippi

-He supported Grant in the 1872 Presidential Election and campaigned in Maryland and in his home state of Ohio.
+He supported Grant in the 1872 presidential election and campaigned in Maryland and in his home state of Ohio.
 He returned to Mississippi in March 1875 and was admitted to the bar in that state.
 His work at first brought him to various locations throughout the state, finally settling at Sardis in Panola County in northwest Mississippi, forming a partnership with D. T. J. Matthews.
-In the summer of that year he married Theresa T. Vogelsang from Annapolis, Maryland in Washingtonton, DC.
+In the summer of that year he married Theresa T. Vogelsang from Annapolis, Maryland, in Washington, DC.
 Theresa was the only daughter of William and Charity Bishop who were prominent freedmen in Maryland.
 In August, he was nominated to the position of District Attourney of the Twelfth Judicial District in Mississippi, but the 1875 election in Mississippi was overwhelmingly won by Democrats and Settle lost.
 In 1876 and 1880 he was selected as a delegate to the Republican National Conventions.
 In 1876, he initially supported Roscoe Conkling and Stewart L. Woodford before turning to Hayes and Wheeler.
 In 1880 he supported Garfield and Arthur.

 In 1882, Settle was encouraged to run for congress, but endorsed James Ronald Chalmers who ran as an independent Democrat and was awarded the seat after some controversy.
 Settle was made chairman of the Republican Congressional Executive Committee and campaigned vigorously.
 In 1883, the Republicans and independent Democrats again sought a joint ticket for state legislature, which Settle opposed.
 Settle ran for a seat that year as an independent and was elected by a large majority.
 He was very successful as a speaker in the legislature, but decided to sit only one term.
 After adjournment, he decided to move to Memphis and focus on law.